f5devcentral/spa-demo-app/README.md

 - Latency
 - Historic latency graph

-If a component is offline, the component card will go red as pictured below.

 ![Stats Page](./assets/stats.png)

+NOTE: If a component is offline, a component card such as in the image above will turn red.

 ### Product Detail
 The Product detail page contains the recommendations and inventory microservices.